Congeladorportatil/PyPassKeeper/README.md

 ## Security Considerations

-- The encryption key used by PassVault is stored locally on your machine and should be kept confidential.
+- The encryption key used by PyPassKeeper is stored locally on your machine and should be kept confidential.
 - It is recommended to use a strong master password to protect access to the PassVault application.
 - Regularly backup the password database file to prevent data loss.

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to PassVault, please follow these steps:
+If you would like to contribute to PyPassKeeper, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.